Solar photovoltaic (PV) panels generate the most energy per square meter when they receive direct sunlight.

 But we want you to be 100% confident before moving forward with your solar purchase.

 Put us to the test and have our expert installation team come out and analyze your property free of charge.
 We’ll walk you through the numbers and tell you (in advance) how much clean electricity you’ll be able to generate once you decide to go solar.
-Because we back these numbers up with our ironclad performance guarantee, you have nothing to lose.
+Because we back these numbers up with our ironclad production guarantee, you have nothing to lose.

 To schedule your free Direct Energy Solar property inspection today, click here.